Ender-Development/EnderModpackTweaks/README.md

   - color the tooltip respectively to the item rarity
 - ❌ [WIP] tweaking [Tool Progression](https://www.curseforge.com/minecraft/mc-mods/tool-progression)
   - restructures the config folder
-  - prevents spamming the server chat everytime someone want's to write a command
+  - prevents spamming the server chat everytime someone wants to write a command
   - load the magic mushroom item only when tconstruct is loaded
-  - **currently unusable as the mod blocks mixins when outside of a dev environment**
+  - **currently unusable as the mod blocks mixins when outside a dev environment**
 - ✅ tweaking [First Aid](https://www.curseforge.com/minecraft/mc-mods/first-aid)
   - center the HUD, so it's easier to place next to the hotbar, independent of the screen width
   - disable the Tutorial Message